og-brandon/Donkey-Kong-Country-AI-agent/README.md

 This project was studied from [Lucas Thompson's](https://twitter.com/lucasrtweeter) channel that uses these packages on handful of old retro videogames and a close demostration can be seen in this [video](https://www.youtube.com/watch?v=X7XqTCiAHio).

-The neural network agent was trained in the [Gym Retro](https://github.com/openai/retro/) Enviroment via NeuroEvolution of Augmenting Topologies(NEAT) bsed on the [neat-python](https://github.com/CodeReclaimers/neat-python) library.
+The neural network agent was trained in OpenAI's [Gym Retro](https://github.com/openai/retro/) Enviroment via NeuroEvolution of Augmenting Topologies(NEAT) based on the [neat-python](https://github.com/CodeReclaimers/neat-python) library.
 You can download the project paper [here](https://github.com/BrandonZoft/dkc-ai-bot/raw/master/neural%20network%20DKC%20paper.pdf).

 # Installation and training